 How do I know if my crested gecko is hungry?

+Will a crested gecko starve itself, when it is hungry?
 You can’t really tell if your crested gecko is hungry.
 Some animals with bigger personalities might scratch their terrarium to indicate hunger but this isn’t common.
 It’s always best to presume they might be hungry and offer various foods each day.

 Crested geckos aren’t all the same when it comes to food preferences.
 Some prefer things with a runny consistency while others prefer thicker foods.
 Be sure to experiment so that you can learn what your pet likes best.